 This Italian Easter Bread is similar to sweet and fluffy challah bread, one of my all-time favorite things to bake.
 Only Sprinkle Bakes’ recipe serves up more color and seasonal cheer.
 You can bake this bread the night before to save yourself some time; or just make the dough ahead and reserve enough time for braiding (plus an hour of rising) on Easter morning.
 Check out the whole awesome tutorial for great tips including how to save time with the hard-boiled eggs in the center.

-Brunch never feels complete without some form of eggs, and if you’re looking for a solid make-ahead main dish for Easter, I think this Make-Ahead Egg Bake with Tomato, Basil, and Feta from Get Well with Em will totally fit the bill.
+Brunch never feels complete without some form of eggs, and if you’re looking for a solid make-ahead main dish for Easter, I think this Make-Ahead Egg Bake (or Fritatta) with Spinach, Tomato, and Feta from Sally Vargas for Simply Recipes will totally fit the bill.
 If you ask me, family-style eggs are totally the way to go when you want to spend less time in front of the stove and more time with your friends and family.

 Of course I can’t leave out my own family’s traditional must-have Easter dish, and it turns out you can make it ahead!
 This gorgeous Easter Ham recipe at My Kitchen Love requires only four ingredients that you probably already have on hand, and a mere 5 minutes of prep — time even I can manage on a Saturday night.
 Just score and marinate this ham the night before and then pop it in the oven half an hour before brunch.
 Check out all the details on Samantha’s site, including some fantastic, simple side dish ideas.